Sober Living Program Experience

 - Upon admittance to the sober living program, residents must pay their first month’s rent fee and a $100 deposit.
 In addition, you will sign a contract which outlines all the regulations.

 - The contract will also stipulate that each resident must attend 12 step meetings while living at the house.
 We feel this is crucial to an individual’s success in long-term recovery.
+Please contact us if you have questions.

 It is our hope that your experience at our sober living house will provide you with enough “real-world practice” to transition into a better life.
 It is also our hope that you are able to build a solid basis of community and fellowship from your experience to further strengthen your walk on the road of recovery.